lsst-dm/uws-api-server/_sources/ocps_prototype.rst.txt

 The prototype consists of a server and a client.

-* The server is a `Tornado-based webserver <https://www.tornadoweb.org/en/stable/>`_ written in Python, which runs on the NCSA Test Stand (NTS) Kubernetes cluster.
+* The server is a `Tornado-based webserver <https://www.tornadoweb.org/en/stable/>`_ written in Python.
 * The client represents the OCPS CSC that will ultimately be submitting jobs and fetching the results.
 The client is a Python script that could in principle be executed on any machine that can access the OCPS Job Manager HTTP port.

+Currently the prototype can be deployed on the NCSA Test Stand (NTS) and NCSA Integration (INT) Kubernetes clusters.

 Server - OCPS Job Manager